-The VR software industry which was about $129 million in 2015 has grown out to be around $2.57 billion in 2018.
-In 2014 there were about 200,000 active VR users.
-It increased to about 90 million users in 2017 and it further increased to about 171 million users in 2018.
-It is therefore clearly getting ahead in the tech arena.
+The VR software industry is about USD 6.1 Billion in 2020 and expected grown out around USD 20.9 billion by 2025.
+In 2014 there were about 200,000 active VR users, It increased to 171 million users in 2018.
 It is therefore clearly getting ahead in the tech arena.
 Here are some of the trends which we think will propel VR to new heights.

 The retail industry was valued at $23 trillion worldwide in 2017.
 It is expected to grow at a CAGR of 5.3% in the period of 2018 – 2023 to reach $31 trillion by 2023.
 The growing smartphone penetration is also fueling the growth of ecommerce sector also.
 Therein lies a very good opportunity for retailers to use AR technology to drive profits and thrive consequentially.
 AR has given some of the best location based apps like Pokemon Go which only proves its potential and viability.
 That being said let’s discuss how location based AR is used in the retail industry and specifically on how finding retail outlets using markerless AR is done.